HavenOfExcellence/temptaking-guide/content/index.md

 ---
-title: Temptaking Guide
+title: Personal Temperature Recorder Guide
 ---

-Welcome to the Temptaking Guide.
-Please navigate to the appropriate section to learn how to use the Temptaking app.
+Welcome to the Personal Temperature Recorder Guide.
+Please navigate to the appropriate section to learn how to use the Personal Temperature Recorder app.